 Remoulade is the informal little sister of the famous Arnaude’s right around the corner.
 A big thumbs up for service here.
 We had reservations for 7pm.
 Alex had visited plantations (

 posts coming up) and didn’t make it back to town until nearly 8.
 Meanwhile, Cat and I took up a table, talking, playing Yahtzee and sharing a plate of yummy N’awlins Nachos.
 The place was crowded, so I would have expected the waiters to be a bit impatient with us, but instead we received top-notch service with just the right amount of attentiveness (too much is just as annoying as too little).

 When she finally arrived, we ordered our mains.
 Alex had blackened catfish, served with potatoes and spices.
 Today, more than two months later, she still remembers the meal fondly.
 Cat went for a traditional cheeseburger and I had my first Jambalaya, with lovely prawns, chicken, andouille sausage, honey baked ham, vegetables and rice, spices and a delicious creole sauce.
 Portions were just the right size.

-For dessert, I had bread pudding from Arnaud’s next door – filled with rum-soaked raisins, custard and warm whiskey sauce (Bourbon, of course).
+For pudding, I had, well pudding.
+Bread pudding from Arnaud’s next door – filled with rum-soaked raisins, custard and warm whiskey sauce (Bourbon, of course).
 Alex chose fresh strawberries marinated in spices, lemon, red wine and port, with French vanilla ice cream.
 Cat only had the vanilla ice cream (that’s how she rolls).
 The verdict on all our desserts: Heavenly!

 Do you like Cajun food?
 Do you have a favourite New Orleans restaurant?